YMC-22/smart-filter/readme.txt

 Added JS API Filter: apiMultiplePosts, to display different types of posts with different taxonomies (see documentation) = 2.7.3 =
-Selecting one or more post types to display different posts in a grid
+Selecting one or more post types to display different posts in a grid = 2.7.4 =
+Added an indicator for the location of the shortcode on pages or posts

 == Video ==
 https://www.youtube.com/watch?v=FIBNE0Ix6Vg